-For the 500th anniversary of the birth of the reformer John Calvin, photographer Nicolas Righetti and journalist Pierre Grosjean travelled to five continents to meet forty people named Calvin.
+For the 500th anniversary of the birth of the reformer John Calvin, photographer Nicolas Righetti and journalist Pierre Grosjean travelled across five continents to meet forty individuals named Calvin.
 In front of the camera, 8 women and 32 men, aged 9 to 79, revealed their personalities as modern-day Calvins.
-Most feel no direct connection to the great reformer, but all in their own way express a rich sense of identity.
+While most of them feel no direct connection to the great reformer, they have all in their own way expressed a rich sense of identity.
 Originally published in book form by Labor et Fides in 2009, Righetti and Grosjean's work was the focal point of a temporary exhibition at the MIR from June to September 2011.